Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 1. Declare the new function with its type.
 2. Declare the locals used in the Wasm code
-3. Replace the `end` instructions from the WAT code to the respective LLVM S `end instructions`.
+3. Replace the `end` instructions from the WAT code to the respective LLVM S `end` instructions.

+    31. We can use the standard algorithm of counting balanced parenthesis, (TODO, explain).

 4. Copy the transformed code to the body of the function in the LLVM s format.
-5. Close the function with the `function_end` instruction.
+5. Close the function with the `end_function`  instruction.

 Lets suppose that we want a function that returns the meaning of life and everything, `42`.
 In the LLVM s format for WebAssembly it should look like.